A casserole dish of hot cross buns in the back ground. There is one bun on a blue floral plate.

 • Store in the freezer for up to 3 months.

-Hot cross buns can be stored at room temperature on your counter top for up to 3 days.
+Hot cross buns can be stored at room temperature, on your counter top, for up to 3 days.

-To store the buns at room temperature
+To store hot cross buns at room temperature

 • Allow the fresh buns to cool to room temperature.